In The Spotlight: Ideas: Causes: Resources: Important Info: Your Contributions: Keep in Touch:

 Make sure your readers will feel completely informed once they've finished reading.

-And then go no longer than that!
 By waffling on unnecessarily you will only be wasting your own time and you may be putting yourself in danger of losing your passionate readers who do read every word!

 Waffling unnecessarily will not impress them!